MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Experiments and Results

 \subsubsection{Inverse Kinematics Solver}

 To evaluate the convergence behavior and performance of the inverse kinematics solver (Algorithm~\ref{alg:ik}), we conduct comparative experiments on all robots in Table~\ref{tab:robot_statistics}.
-For each robot, we generate a random target end-effector transform in the world frame, denoted by $\mathbf{T}_{0e}$, which may lie inside or outside the reachable workspace, and we also randomize the initial robot configuration.
+For each trial, the initial configuration is generated by sampling actuator lengths within their bounds and applying the FK solver, ensuring a feasible closed-chain state.
+We first compare convergence speed against commonly used optimizers using randomized target poses around the robot workspace.
+We then separately evaluate reachable and unreachable target sets to distinguish pose accuracy from numerical convergence.
 Figure~\ref{fig:ik-imgs} shows two representative examples (Roadheader and TCCHS) before and after IK solving.

-For each robot, we run 100 randomized IK trials.
-In each trial, we record the objective value $\Psi$ at every outer iteration of Algorithm~\ref{alg:ik}.
-We compare against commonly used optimizers under the same bounds and stopping criterion, including gradient-based methods (BFGS, conjugate gradient, and basic gradient descent) and two global optimization methods commonly adopted in graphics and robotics (CMA-ES and (1+1)-ES)~\cite{li2023difffr, geilinger2020add}.
+For the optimizer comparison, we run 100 randomized IK trials per robot.
+In each trial, we record the objective value \(\Psi\) at every outer iteration of Algorithm~\ref{alg:ik}.
+This experiment evaluates numerical convergence speed under a common objective-change stopping criterion, rather than serving as the pose-accuracy test.
+We compare against commonly used optimizers under the same objective function, actuator bounds, initial configurations, target poses, random seed, tolerance, maximum iteration budget, and time budget, with detailed settings provided in Appendix~\ref{appendix:experiment-details}.
+The baselines include Broyden--Fletcher--Goldfarb--Shanno (BFGS), conjugate gradient (CG), basic gradient descent, covariance matrix adaptation evolution strategy (CMA-ES), and (1+1)-ES~\cite{li2023difffr, geilinger2020add}.

-The experimental results are summarized in Table~\ref{tab:simulation_results} and Fig.~\ref{fig:ik_results}.
-We declare convergence using the same tolerance as in Algorithm~\ref{alg:ik} ($10^{-6}$), based on the change of $\Psi$ between consecutive outer iterations.
+The experimental results are summarized numerically in Table~\ref{tab:simulation_results}, while Figure~\ref{fig:ik_results} visualizes the corresponding convergence curves.
+Table~\ref{tab:simulation_results} reports the median iteration count and average runtime over 100 randomized trials for each method, providing the numerical values associated with the trends shown in Figure~\ref{fig:ik_results}.
+Numerical convergence is declared using the same objective-change tolerance as in Algorithm~\ref{alg:ik} (\(10^{-6}\)).
 For (1+1)-ES, which converges slowly, we report the first 200 iterations.
 Figure~\ref{fig:ik_results} illustrates the convergence behavior on three hydraulic support robots and the Roadheader; the remaining robots exhibit similar trends to the Roadheader and are omitted for brevity.
-As gradient descent converges substantially more slowly, it is included only as a visual baseline in Fig.~\ref{fig:ik_results} and omitted from Table~\ref{tab:simulation_results} due to non-competitive performance.
+As gradient descent converges substantially more slowly, it is included only as a visual baseline in Figure~\ref{fig:ik_results} and omitted from Table~\ref{tab:simulation_results} due to non-competitive performance.